 The Forum also had a ‘rostra’, a raised speakers’ platform, that allowed a huge crowd to gather and witness politicians orate.
 With the addition of new buildings, including the courtrooms, or basilicas, the Forum grew to be the hub of the Republic.

 Originally known as the Basilica of Maxentius, the Basilica of Constantine is a large roofed hall in Rome that was made by the emperor Maxentius and completed by Constantine during AD 313.
-This basilica turns out to be the largest building in the Roman Forum.
 Maxentius had commissioned the building as part of a larger infrastructure campaign.
 This wide-scaled project was used as an economic and political setup that was meant to act as a visual sign of the empire’s prosperity under the reign of Maxentius.

 The Temple of Saturn is an ancient temple in Rome that is dedicated to Saturn where its ruins stand at the foot of the Capitoline Hill at the western edge of the Roman Forum.
 The Temple of Saturn has a history that goes back to 497 BC, and the current ruins portray the third version of the temple that was constructed to replace the version which was destroyed by the fire of Carinus in 283 AD.

 The Temple of Antoninus and Faustina honoured the deified empress (Faustina), who predeceased her husband (Antoninus) in 141 A.D.
-After the passing of Antoninus, the temple’s cult expanded jointly to Antoninus and Faustina.
 During the Mediaeval period, the temple was revamped into the Church of Saint Lawrence in Miranda, and a lot of the monument was torn down.
 A lot of events that took place during the 15th and 16th centuries also resulted in impacting the temple’s interior and exterior architecture.
-Although the temple’s appearance may have changed over the past two millennia, the original columns and attic still survived.
-This monument to date is used as a church.

-On visiting the Roman Forum, you will spot a lot of ancient temples and ruins in the area and a lot of these landmarks can be found lining one wide street – Via Sacra.
 The Via Sacra, otherwise known as the Sacred Way, was the main street that led travellers and citizens into the main region of business, called the Forum.
 This place was also used to inculcate the religious faith of Roman people to any newcomers, by displaying temples at the Forum’s entrance.
 The Via Sacra was situated at the centre of everything in Ancient Rome – as the heart of religious, government, social and cultural importance.
-You can stroll across the pages of time as you visit this most popular attraction in Rome.

 The Roman Forum and Palatine Hill are open year round.
-The gates are open from 08:30 AM until an hour before sunset.
+The gates are open from 09:00 AM until 7:15 PM

 Getting There